BJB0/Generative-AI-HealthApp/README.md

 ## ⚙️ How It Works

-1.Upload an image.
+1.User uploads a food image (e.g., plate of meal, snack, etc.)

-2.The app processes the image and sends it to the Gemini Pro Vision model.
+2.The app sends the image to Google Gemini Pro Vision along with a nutrition-focused prompt

-3.The model returns structured health insights and suggestions.
+3.Gemini returns:

+ -Estimated total calorie count

+ -A breakdown of individual food items and their respective calories

-4.Results are displayed in a user-friendly Streamlit interface.
+4.The results are displayed in an easy-to-read format within the Streamlit app